DisnakeDev/disnake/docs/api.rst

         A member has updated.
 This triggers in the following situations:

         - A nickname was changed
-        - They were server muted or deafened (or it was undo'd)
+        - They were server muted or deafened (or it was undone)
+        - They were timed out

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who got updated.